 Here at Compass Fuel Oils, we are the UK’s leading fuel oil specialists, providing next day delivery across the UK.
 This includes heating oil as well as Red Diesel too.
 And we know that for many businesses and households, keeping fuel levels stocked up over winter is a crucial concern.
 This doesn’t just mean ordering enough fuel, it also means taking care of the fuel in storage.
 That’s why we also provide a range of effective, fully bunded, storage tank options and bowsers.
 These offer a high level of protection for your fuel, including protection from water contamination.
-But how does water enter a fuel tank?
+But where does water in a fuel tank come from?
 And how can this be prevented?

-So, how does water enter a fuel tank?
+So, where does water in a fuel tank come from?

 Water inside a fuel tank can cause a lot of damage to any system, and needs to be removed as soon as possible.
 But how does it get in there in the first place?
 Well there are usually two main sources: